arnaupv/nvim-devcontainer-cli/README.md

 There are multiple IDEs out there who give you the possibility to execute themself inside the Docker container you are developing, fixing the problems above, but there is nothing which works out-of-the-box for **nvim**.
 Recently, Microsoft opened the code used in VSCode for attaching the IDE to such containers ([Devconatiner CLI](https://github.com/devcontainers/cli)).
 The current **nvim** plugin aims to integrate such CLI in a **nvim** plugin for creating your own local development environment on the top of your containerized applications.
 This plugin allows you use LSP capabilities for external modules (installed inside the Docker container), and also debug your application ([DAP](https://microsoft.github.io/debug-adapter-protocol/)).

+**Inspiration:**

+This plugin has been inspired by the work previously done by [esensar](https://github.com/esensar/nvim-dev-container) and by [jamestthompson3](https://github.com/jamestthompson3/nvim-remote-containers).
+The main different is that this plugin benefits from the [Devcontainer CLI](https://github.com/devcontainers/cli) which was opensourced by Microsoft in April 2022.

 ## Installation

 - [lazy.nvim](https://github.com/folke/lazy.nvim)